 Trellising will also keep the fruits cleaner and save time with harvesting and processing.
 It will also help to prevent fruit discoloration or yellowing from sitting on the soil surface.
 Our Hortonova Trellis Netting works great for trellising cucumbers and is easy to install.

 When to Plant: after last frost

 Seed Spacing: 12″

 Days to Maturity: 55

-Disease Tolerance: Anthracnose, Scab, Gummosis, Watermelon Mosaic Virus, Zucchini Yellow Mosaic Virus, Angular Leaf Spot, Cucumber Mosaic Virus, Powdery Mildew, Downy Mildew, Papaya Ringspot Virus
+Disease Resistance: Anthracnose, Scab, Gummosis, Watermelon Mosaic Virus, Zucchini Yellow Mosaic Virus, Angular Leaf Spot, Cucumber Mosaic Virus, Powdery Mildew, Downy Mildew, Papaya Ringspot Virus